slickplan/api-docs/README.md

 # Slickplan API

-This is a RESTful API that uses serialized JSON and OAuth2 authentication.
+This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 ## Making Requests